Homepage > Education and Learning > Schools > Find a School > School Search

 Parents/carers will be informed if there are any vacancies within our Governing Body

 At Gorsemoor Primary School, we understand the importance of ensuring that families receive any support they may need.
-Please contact our Inclusion Lead, Mrs Deeley, and she will be able signpost you to the help you need.
+Please contact our Inclusion Lead, Mrs Porter, and she will be able signpost you to the help you need.

 Inclusion and accessibility